Eastern black rail

 Designated Critical Habitat

-The Service is not proposing critical habitat for the eastern black rail.
-Instead, the Service has deemed designation of critical habitat “not prudent”.
+The Service determined that designating critical habitat for the eastern black rail is not prudent.
 Designating critical habitat requires identification of specific tracts of land that contain features essential to the conservation of a species.
 Identifying specific areas known to harbor the eastern black rail could subject the subspecies to an increased degree of threat from human disturbance.
 Several well documented cases of trespass exist where individuals have pursued this rare and secretive marsh bird.

 Federal Register notices